weiyanwy98-rgb/NYC_BUS_UI_SZE/docs/software-interface-agreement/software-interface.md

 ```

 **Usage Notes:**
-- This endpoint should be called before attempting to use other endpoints
+- Check if data are retrieved from cache or from nyc server
 - The server may require several seconds to complete cold start
-- Recommended to poll this endpoint every 5 seconds until ready
+- Recommended to poll this endpoint every 30 seconds until ready

 ---